 Reaching methadone treatment took much longer: three times longer by car on average, and 2.5 times longer by public transit.

-Within the paper, a desert is defined as an area that is either 1 mile away by car, or 30 minutes away by public transit, and has high overdose rates, according to coauthor Harvey Miller, a professor of geography and director for the Center of Urban and Regional Analysis at Ohio State University.
+Within the paper, deserts are defined as areas in which overdose events occur that are either 1 mile away by car, or 30 minutes away by public transit, according to coauthor Harvey Miller, a professor of geography and director for the Center of Urban and Regional Analysis at Ohio State University.

 The research—part of a larger project called the Franklin County Opioid Crisis Activity Levels (FOCAL) Map—assumes that the overdoses reported through the first responders mostly occurred in peoples’ homes, but Miller noted that’s not a perfect metric.
 The distances set in the paper to define an opioid treatment desert are also not perfectly defined, he said.
 Rather, the paper introduces the concept and shows how to measure it.